almin/almin/docs/TutorialCounter.md

 #### App's state

-Root Component has state that sync to almin's state.
+Root Component has state that syncs to almin's state.

 Focus on `onChange`: